Amr-Awad/IvolveTraining/Linux/Lab 4/README.md

 - Updates `/etc/fstab` to persist mounts across reboots.
 - Ensures each step is performed only if necessary, avoiding reformatting or remounting existing configurations.

 ## Prerequisites
-- A Linux system (Tested on AWS EC2 instances with Amazon Linux 2)
+- A Linux system (Tested on AWS EC2 instances with RHEL 9)
 - A user with sudo priviliges
 - A secondary disk (`/dev/xvdb`) with at least 15GB available